qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 Feature: Add json support to WMS GetLegendGraphic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This PR adds support for GetLegendGraphic responses encoded as JSON.
+This feature adds support for GetLegendGraphic responses encoded as JSON.
 It builds on previous work by @pblottiere, who added QgsLegendRenderer::exportLegendToJson for that exact purpose.

 For example a GetLegendGraphic request with FORMAT=image/png producing the image